prettygoodstudios/Basic-Lisp-Interpreter-Written-In-Julia/README.md

 ## Description

-This project implements a basic lisp interpreter in Julia.
+This project implements a basic Lisp interpreter in Julia.
 Features that are supported by this interpreter include a REPL (Read Eval Print Loop), executing source code from specified files and a basic test suite.

 ## Usage